stanford-oval/genie-toolkit/starter/schemaorg/README.md

 make experiment=$(exp) model=$(model) evaluate
 ```

-If you obtain your own , you can add it to `$(experiment)/eval/annotated.tsv` for the dev set,
+If you obtain your own evaluation data, you can add it to `$(experiment)/eval/annotated.tsv` for the dev set,
 and `$(experiment)/test/annotated.tsv` for the test set.
 Data added to the dev set will be also used during training for cross-validation.
 You can change the evaluation set